What Is This Weed?

 When there are large patches of sedge weeds, appropriate herbicides are needed.
 We recommend having these products selected and applied by a licensed lawn care professional.
 If you live in Fort Lauderdale, consider reaching out to Native Pest Management to schedule a free lawn analysis.

-We can help you address sedge weeds, broadleaf weeds and other lawn care and ornamental shrub and tree problems.
-We also provide year-round lawn care service that can give your lawn what it needs in every season.
+We can help you address sedge weeds, broadleaf weeds, and other lawn care and ornamental shrub and tree problems.
+We also provide year-round lawn care service that can give your lawn what it needs in every season, as well as reliable home pest control and commercial pest control services.
 Connect with us today.